 In assessing whether the credit risk on a financial instrument has increased significantly since initial recognition, Bank considers both quantitative and qualitative information that is reasonable and supportable.
 Significant deterioration of credit rating of borrower leading to increase the PD by more than 10% with active internal rating 6- or worse or material decrease the price of collateral could be considered as the qualitative signs of significant increase in credit risks and are used for identification of loans for individual assessment of ECL if the borrowers exposure is above materially significant threshold.
-Customers operated in the segments of economy, most vulnerable to the impact of COVID-19, like hotels, restarurants and cafes, construction and real estate managment are considered as having signs of significant increase in credit risk.
-In 2020 the Bank has transferred the loans from these sectors to stage 2 if they had received COVID 19 related payment holidays.
+Customers operated in the segments of economy, most vulnerable to the impact of COVID-19, like hotels, restarurants and cafes, are considered as having signs of significant increase in credit risk.
+Besides, if the client has used COVID 19 related bank's payment holidays in 2021, it is considered as a stage 2 sign of impairment model.